digideskio/WebGenJS/README.md

 ### Writing own utility functions
 Own utility functions can easily be written in order to create a more domain specific description, much similar to the buddy object example above.

-## But... why?
-The real use-case for the format and the utilities is still a bit elusive, but if you are (like I know I am) tired of writing messy HTML, tired of CSS looking like JavaScript but not actually being that, and just want to be messing around with a somewhat strange JavaScript representation of, try it out.

 ## Contributions
 Any suggestions on improvements or added features?
 Bring it, I'll see what I